libavg/libavg/sphinxdoc/misc.rst

             for saving and restoring the logging state so it can be changed for a short amount of time.

-        .. py:method:: popCategories
+        .. py:method:: setCategories(categories)

-            Pops the current set of categories from the internal stack, restoring the state when the corresponding push was called.
+            Sets the types of messages that should be logged. :py:attr:`categories` is an or'ed sequence of categories.

         .. py:method:: trace(category, message)